averms/vewrapper/README.md

 pretty much do whatever you want to install it -- you just need to make sure that the file gets `source`d somehow.
 Here are two options:

-- Copy `vewrapper.bash` anywhere onto your machine, then source it in your `.bashrc`.
+- Copy `vewrapper.bash` from the latest release anywhere onto your machine, then source it in your `.bashrc`.

 Or

-- Copy the source code in `vewrapper.bash` into your `.bashrc`.
+- Copy the source code in `vewrapper.bash` from the latest release into your `.bashrc`.

 ## Usage

 All virtual environments are stored in `$VENV_HOME` folder.
-There is no default, you need to export a `VENV_HOME` variable before sourcing the script.
+There is no default; you need to export a `VENV_HOME` variable before sourcing the script.
 It needs to be an absolute path (not symlinked), and it **can't end with a slash.** A good example would be:
 ```